What I Ate Wednesday is back!!!

 It’s been ages since I’ve done a What I Ate Wednesday post!
 I love writing them, though, and I’ve heard that people love reading them.
 I know I’ve always enjoyed reading others’ WIAW posts, so I’m going to get back into the habit of posting them on a more regular basis.
 If anything, it’s fun to see what other people like to eat in a day, and I truly hope I can inspire someone to ditch the diet mentality and simply enjoy delicious, nourishing foods every single day!
 Without further ado, let’s get right into it.

--1 tbsp cashew butter or other nut butter
+-1 tablespoon cashew butter or other nut butter

 -1 large frozen banana, chopped